kokkekpek/jton-contracts/README.md

 ```

 ## TODO
-* Automate downloading checking and download last versions of contracts from another repository
+* Automate checking and downloading the latest versions of contracts from other repositories
-* Automate wrapping contracts
+* Automate contract wrapping
 * Docs